miketarpey/piper/README.md

     return df
 ```

-Standard [Pandas](https://pandas.pydata.org/) can combine the new function into a pipeline along with other transformation/filtering tasks:
+Standard [Pandas](https://pandas.pydata.org/) can combine the new function into a pipeline along with other transformation/filtering tasks by using the .pipe method:

 ```python
 import pandas as pd